Morning Mind Routines For Better Focus

 Why Morning Routines Matter for Better Focus

-Mornings often offer fewer interruptions and a greater ability to concentrate compared with later in the day.
-When you use that time intentionally, you create momentum that can improve decision-making, productivity, and emotional regulation throughout the rest of the day.
+When you use this time intentionally, you create momentum that can improve decision-making, productivity, and emotional regulation throughout the rest of the day.
+Instead of spending your best mental energy reacting to other people’s priorities, you begin with your own.

 What Focus Really Means in the Morning